lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     the methods.

-    The reason we did not include all NEFA variables (as proportion or as concentration) into a single GEE model is because GEE can not handle this level of complexity particular due to the collinearity between NEFA leading to biased estimates and model instability.
+    The reason we did not include all NEFA variables (as proportion or as concentration) into a single GEE model is because GEE cannot handle this level of complexity particular due to the collinearity between NEFA leading to biased estimates and model instability.
 How the reviewer described setting the variables in the regression equation may be useful for